SVos03/TSS/README.md

 This repository contains the files belonging to a University Project done by Ainur Zagitov, Jielong de Ridder, and Sytse Vos.

+This repository used both Zed and Thonny as code editors in the creation of the project which will need to be installed to run the codes

 # Folder orientation
 The "TSS Project" is the actual project deliverable text document as written by the students The "Code" Folder contains the 2 seperate folders.